ycanardeau/ResXGenerator/README.md

 </PropertyGroup>
 ```

-For brevity, settings to make everything non-static is obmitted.
+For brevity, settings to make everything non-static is omitted.

 ### Generate Code (per file or globally)